The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: If Successful: Implications for Faithful World Models

 As we push toward foundational world models entrusted with human lives (e.g., autonomous medical diagnostics, algorithmic trading, and response management systems), trust cannot be heuristic; it must be provable.
-Success means the SSC transcends academic evaluation to become a regulatory and legal standard for Trustworthy Multimodal AI.
-We will reach a future where AI systems are legally barred from high-stakes data science deployment unless their developers can mathematically guarantee that $\max(ToS, CoS, |FoS|) \approx 0$, proving that the model extracts truth faithfully without asymmetric modality bias.
+The SSC could potentially inform regulatory standards for Trustworthy Multimodal AI.
+One could imagine future regulatory frameworks requiring developers to demonstrate that $\max(ToS, CoS, |FoS|) \approx 0$, indicating that the model extracts truth faithfully without asymmetric modality bias.